 n : avoidance of expressions or actions that can be perceived to exclude or marginalize or insult people who are socially disadvantaged or discriminated against [syn: political correctitude] [ant: political incorrectness]This is an accurate characterization of the early days of the PC movement in that the focus was on marginalized groups.
 In the academic context, with which the PC movement is closely linked, this meant that professors and students were discouraged from verbally expressing attitudes thought to be racist, sexist, homophobic, or otherwise demeaning to various minority groups.
-For example, consider the use of gender neutral pronouns or the replacement of "sexual preference" was replaced with the far more accurate "sexual orientation."
+For example, consider the use of gender neutral pronouns or the replacement of "sexual preference" with the far more accurate "sexual orientation."

-Since academic settings have long been socially progressive in that they encourage the free exchange of ideas and the questioning of dogmatic traditions, it was not surprising that the PC movement was initially viewed as a liberal force for social change.
+Since academic settings have long been progressive in that they encourage the free exchange of ideas and the questioning of dogmatic traditions, it was not surprising that the PC movement was initially viewed as a liberal force for social change.
 Social conservatives were associated with the established power base of wealthy white males (which was generally accurate), and their viewpoints were dismissed as intolerant and bigoted (again, this was often true).
 Of course, it soon became apparent that the free exchange of ideas was only acceptable if it excluded ideas that might be potentially offensive.